groobob/personal-website/src/pages/posts/UTSC_Course_Tier_List.md

 (*so many people dropped, the average went from like a 58% to 64%* 💀)

-Apart from that, the course content is giga interesting, unlike any math ever done in high school, the teaching was great, slides were super usefull.
+Apart from that, the course content is giga interesting, unlike any math ever done in high school, the teaching was great, slides were super useful.
 There were even lecture recordings along with detailed test breakdowns before each one.
 It was a pretty easy 4.0 given that you invested the time to study and understand what it was that you were doing.
 Everything about this course was great literally no complaints.
 Probably my favourite prof so as of today ngl.

 ## SOCA05 | Intro to Sociology - B
 This was a breadth course so I wont spend too much time talking about it.
 But I took this with Bahar Hashemi, the prof was nice, the course content was alright.
 However there were so many readings (that I never did) which resulted in a lot of memorization.
 But really what else can you expect from a social sciences course.
 I found it boring, but interesting once I had completed the course, decently easy 4.0 with enough time investment.